 What to Do After a Car Accident

 When you’re involved in a car accident, the legal ramifications probably aren’t your first thought, and that’s okay.
 They shouldn’t be.
 Your primary concern should be your own safety and the safety of anyone else involved.
 The first thing you need to do is make sure you’re okay.
 Even if you feel fine, be careful when moving around.
 Sometimes, injuries from car accidents don’t manifest themselves until hours or even days after the accident.
+So what happens if your car accident injuries don’t show up right away?
 After your own safety has been established, check on everyone else.

 If there are any injuries among the people involved, call an ambulance right away.
 Regardless of injuries, however, you need to call the police.
 Having the police at the scene of an accident comes with a wide variety of benefits.
 They can help direct traffic around you to prevent the accident from involving more vehicles.
 They can also keep the people involved in check since car accidents tend to ignite road rage in some drivers.
 One of the most important tasks of a police officer is to document the scene.